mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 The following is logged into your browser's JavaScript console:

 * The `Gave up waiting for message 61 from the server` message;
-* The `Received message with server id 15 but expected 13` message
+* The `Received message with server id 62 but expected 61.
+Postponing handling until the missing message(s) have been received` message

 ### Frequent resync requests